karolz-ms/actions-composecli-demo/README.md

 ## Deploy the application

-Unlike the `PushImage` workflow, the `DeplyApp` workflow that deploys the application is designed to be triggered manually.
+Unlike the `BuildImage` workflow, the `DeplyApp` workflow that deploys the application is designed to be triggered manually.

 1. Open your private repository GitHub page in a browser.
 1. Go to Actions tab and select `DeployApp` action